BruceZhaoR/adv-r/Performance.md

   x ^ 0.5
 )
 #> Unit: nanoseconds
-#>     expr   min    lq mean median    uq    max neval
+#>     expr   min    lq mean median    uq    max neval cld
-#>  sqrt(x) 1,110 1,720 1836  1,860 2,000  5,480   100
+#>  sqrt(x)   427   427  713    428   854 12,800   100  a
-#>    x^0.5 9,030 9,320 9863  9,490 9,640 43,500   100
+#>    x^0.5 4,270 4,690 4890  4,690 4,690 14,900   100   b
 ```

 By default, `microbenchmark()` runs each expression 100 times (controlled by the `times` parameter).
 In the process, it also randomises the order of the expressions.
 It summarises the results with a minimum (`min`), lower quartile (`lq`), median, upper quartile (`uq`), and maximum (`max`).
 Focus on the median, and use the upper and lower quartiles (`lq` and `uq`) to get a feel for the variability.
 In this example, you can see that using the special purpose `sqrt()` function is faster than the general exponentiation operator.

-As with all microbenchmarks, pay careful attention to the units: here, each computation takes about 900 ns, 900 billionths of a second.
+As with all microbenchmarks, pay careful attention to the units: here, each computation takes about 400 ns, 400 billionths of a second.
 To help calibrate the impact of a microbenchmark on run time, it's useful to think about how many times a function needs to run before it takes a second.
 If a microbenchmark takes:

 * 1 ms, then one thousand calls takes a second
 * 1 µs, then one million calls takes a second
 * 1 ns, then one billion calls takes a second

-The `sqrt()` function takes about 900 ns, or 0.9 µs, to compute the square root of 100 numbers.
-That means if you repeated the operation a million times, it would take 0.9 s.
+The `sqrt()` function takes about 400 ns, or 0.4 µs, to compute the square root of 100 numbers.
+That means if you repeated the operation a million times, it would take 0.4 s.
 So changing the way you compute the square root is unlikely to significantly affect real code.

 ### Exercises